International Office

 Non-EU citizens: Applying for the German residence permit

 Students from non-EU countries must apply for a residence title after arriving in Germany.
-The Foreigners' Office of the city in which you live is responsible for this.
+The foreigners' office of the city in which you live is responsible for this.

 You will need the following documents for the application: